plyush1993/MetDatOpPp/README.md

 <!-- badges: end -->

 # MetDatOpPp
-Metabolomics Datasets for Optimization of Pre-Processing from [*Metabolomics Workbench*](https://www.metabolomicsworkbench.org/) and [*MetaboLights*](https://www.ebi.ac.uk/metabolights/index) repositories.
+Metabolomics Datasets for Optimization of Pre-Processing from [*Metabolomics Workbench*](https://www.metabolomicsworkbench.org/) and [*MetaboLights*](https://www.ebi.ac.uk/metabolights/index) repositories or from original R packages.
+FIMS or semi-targeted experiments are not considered.
 All missing values were coded as gaps.
 Non-informative columns and samples were preliminarily deleted.
 The table contains key information about datasets: file name, source link, label for LC/MS run order, number of batches, total number of factors and two columns with structure of factors.

 File Name | Source | Run Order | Batch | Total Factors | Numeric Factors | Categorical Factors